Post

 • Matplotlib & Seaborn

-• DALI (optional, high-performance alternative to built-in data loaders and data iterators using GPU)
+• DALI (optional, a high-performance alternative to built-in data loaders and data iterators using GPU)

 • scikit-learn